cabbeh01/Weighted-Stryktipsrandomizers/README.md

   13 -  1| |
 ```
 # How to use
+To get started.
-To get started run the python file and you will directly recive a generated row.
+Run the stryktips.py file in python2.7 and you will directly recive a generated row.

 # What I learned
 While doing this tiny-project I learned to